camillo/sayNumber/README.md

 optional arguments:
   -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliarde if not set - implicit using -l
-  -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
+  -ch, --chuquet        use old latin prefixes like duodeviginti for oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
-  -N, --numericOnly     say the number only in numeric form -f, --force           ignore size warnings
+  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -f, --force           ignore size warnings
   -u, --noUmlaut        use ue and oe instead of german umlaut; this might become handy, if you cannot change your terminal's encoding